 Urban Support Agency, Inc has an agreement to lease space for its main office.
 The terms of the lease are thirty days (month-to-month) and renew at the first of each month thereafter.
-Lease Expense for the year ended June 30, 2022, was \$33,520.
+Lease Expense for the year ended June 30, 2023 was \$33,020.
+This agreement was recognized as a short-term lease, as the Organization was not reasonably certain that it would exercise any renewal.